 Be prepared to become the superhero of dessert with this cannoli poke cake.
 Two of your favorite desserts collide to create this deliciously unforgettable cake everyone will love.

 So, I have a confession to make regarding poke cakes.
 I had no idea what they were until Pinterest became a thing.
-And when I saw them, I just didn’t really understand them very well.
-But after seeing them around more and more, I’ve come to realize that poke cakes are basically just sheet cakes with a delicious filling inside them just like a filled cupcake.
+And when I saw them, I just didn't really understand them very well.
+But after seeing them around more and more, I've come to realize that poke cakes are basically just sheet cakes with a delicious filling inside them just like a filled cupcake (see below for more detailed information).
 Suddenly, a whole new world of possibilities opened up to me.

 What I did not expect is that there is a technique to getting good holes in your cake.
 I recommend using the bottom of a wooden spoon.
 I didn't have a wooden spoon with a circular handle, so I ended up using a silicone spoon.
 If you go this route, I highly recommend lightly greasing your handle.
 When you poke the cake, also give it a little twist at the end before taking it out of the cake to keep from having too many crumbs coming back out of the cake with your handle.